Professor of Civil and Environmental Engineering

 - D.Sc.
 Grenoble Institute of Technology (France), 1985

-Research Interestsmechanics of materials, theoretical soil mechanics, rock mechanics, and environmental geomechanics, theory of plasticity
+Research InterestsMechanics of materials, theoretical soil mechanics, rock mechanics, theory of plasticity, multi-physics processes in geomechanics, nuclear waste disposal, energy and environmental geomechanics.

 - CEE 621: Plasticity

 - Chen, R., W. Lindqwister, T. Hueckel, and M. Veveakis.
 “An Experimental Study on Silt Desiccation Cracking with Different Basal Constraints and Various Humidity.”
 In Springer Series in Geomechanics and Geoengineering, 144–54, 2023. https://doi.org/10.1007/978-3-031-22213-9_15.